debruine/shinyintro/docs/13_modules.md

 The first step in modularising your code is to make a function that creates the UIs above from the base ID and any other changing aspects.
 In the example above, the choices are different for each selectInput, so we'll make a function that has the arguments `id` and `choices`.

 The first line of a UI module function is always `ns <- NS(id)`, which creates a shorthand way to add the base id to the id type.
 So instead of the selectInput's name being "iris_dv" or "mtcars_dv", we set it as `ns("dv")`.
-All ids need to use this `ns()` function.
+All ids need to use `ns()` to add the namespace to thier ID.

 ```r